Category Archives: Thoughts

 4. Rabbits should be kept indoors.
 Rabbits need space to roam and exercise every day in order to stay healthy.
 If kept outdoors they need to be protected from wild predators, domesticated cats and dogs, humans, poisonous plants and heat.
 Rabbits are expert diggers and chewers so most enclosed yards aren’t enough to keep them contained so most owners resort to wood and wire hutches.
 Unfortunately there are no hutches that are perfectly dog proof, so be ready for the eventuality of your rabbit [fat vulnerable morsel] being torn apart by a loose dog if you’re not ready to keep your rabbit indoors.
 Hutches also offer little in terms of climate control; bunnies can die of shock in temperatures over 75F or 23C.
 Another issue with hutches is that they’re usually too small, prevent adequate socialization with their caretakers, sufficient supervision and common wire mesh floors can seriously damage bunnies’ feet, causing excruciating pain and health problems.
 Optimally they can be kept indoors without a cage since adults who have been spayed or neutered are easily trained to use a litter box.

 5. Rabbits must be spayed or neutered.
 You might think that companion bunnies should be fixed to control their incredible fertility, but this is only one small part of why they should be desexed.
 Rabbits are sexually mature between 3 and 5 months of age.
-The most common reasons people realize it is when (in no particular order) a. they forget how to use a litter box, b. males and particularly females become aggressive and territorial, c. males begin spraying and humping.
-These behaviors are reduced or eliminated by a spay or neuter operation.
+The most common reasons people realize it is when (in no particular order) a. the rabbits forget how to use a litter box, b. male bunnies and particularly females become aggressive and territorial, c. male rabbits begin spraying and humping.
+These behaviors are reduced or eliminated by a spay or neuter operation as well as a significant reduction in musky odors bunnies use to communicate how attractive they are to their paramours.
 Intact female rabbits are also highly likely to develop cancers of the reproductive tract and can die a painful death before they’re more than a few years old.
 The operation usually costs between $75 and $300 dollars averaging out at around $200.
+Shelter adoption fees might seem pricey, but they usually include a medical exam and a spay or neuter operation which is a huge value – plus you don’t have to worry about whether or not the bunny will survive anesthesia.

 6. Rabbits are destructive.
 Unless you’re ready to replace furniture, rugs and electronics every few months, consider the kind of work your house will need to be bunny proofed.
 Rabbits are notorious chewers for a reason; they’re really good at it and actually need to chew in order to grind down their teeth which are constantly growing.
 Rabbits also like to dig and can destroy carpets and finished floors.
 A few things can be done to assuage these behaviors like supervision/interaction, toys that are more appealing than your prized belongings and persistent bunny proofing.
 This is one of the reasons rabbits are often kept in pairs – rabbits tend to be less destructive when they’ve got a friend to socialize with and groom instead of being left alone to plot the demise of your prized antique sofa.